Social Media Guidelines

 For tips regarding safety and protecting your identity on social media platforms, visit staysafeonline.org.

-Social media offers prospects, current students and alumni many opportunities to get involved with our campus community and to share knowledge.
+Social media offers current and prospective students, employees, and alumni many opportunities to get involved with our campus community and to share knowledge.
 Online communities, however, sometimes give us a false sense of security.
 All users of our social media channels should abide by the following guidelines:

 - Do not post personal information, such as your phone number, address, social security number, class schedule or anything else you wouldn’t want complete strangers viewing.
 Use privacy settings to control who can see your profile/posts.